U.S. World Business Lifestyle

 Introduction

-USA Publishing, LLC (“USA Publishing,” “Company,” “we,” or ”us”) respects your privacy and is committed to protecting it through our compliance with this Privacy Policy.
+USA Publishing, LLC (“USA Publishing,” “Company,” “we,” or ”us”) respects your privacy and is committed to protecting your personal information.

-This Privacy Policy describes the types of information we may collect from you or that you may provide when you visit or use the website https://www.lapost.com (the “Website”) and in connection with any of our related digital services, content, and communications (collectively, the “Services”).
-It also describes our practices for collecting, using, maintaining, protecting, and disclosing that information, as well as your rights and choices under applicable privacy laws.
+This Privacy Policy describes the types of information we may collect from you or that you may provide when you visit or use https://www.lapost.com (the “Website”) and any related digital services, content, subscriptions, and communications we provide (collectively, the “Services”).
+It also describes our practices for collecting, using, maintaining, protecting, and disclosing that information, as well as the rights and choices available to you under applicable privacy laws.

-• Any third party (including our affiliates and subsidiaries), including through any application or content (including advertising) that may link to or be accessible from or through the Website.
+• By third parties that are not under our control, including through third-party websites, services, or applications that may be linked to or accessible from the Website.

-Please read this Privacy Policy carefully to understand our policies and practices regarding your personal information and how we will treat it.
-If you do not agree with our policies and practices, your choice is not to use our Website or Services.
-By accessing or using the Website or Services, you agree to the terms of this Privacy Policy.
+Please read this Privacy Policy carefully to understand our policies and practices regarding your personal information.
+If you do not agree with this Privacy Policy, you should not use the Website or Services.
+By accessing or using the Website or Services, you acknowledge this Privacy Policy.

-We may revise this Privacy Policy from time to time (see Changes to Our Privacy Policy).
-Your continued use of the Website after we make changes constitutes your acceptance of those changes, so please review this Privacy Policy periodically for updates.
+We may update this Privacy Policy from time to time (see Changes to Our Privacy Policy”).
+Your continued use of the Website after changes are posted constitutes your acceptance of those changes.

 Children Under the Age of 16